Funding opportunity

 Resubmission policy

 Our standard re-submission policy applies to this funding opportunity.
-Please visit the AHRC research funding guide for further information.
+Please visit section six of our Research Funding Guide for further information.

 Principles of assessment